nju-websoft/NJU_DBPractice/README.md

 $ sudo brew install clang cmake flex bison readline
 ```

+NOTE: Flex and Bison versions will be checked in `src/parser/CMakeLists.txt`, you can modify the minimum version to fit your environment to check if it compiles.

+We recommend flex >= 2.6 and bison >=3.8.
+If your package manager does not provide the latest version and your version fails to compile `wsdb`, please install them manually. you can check the version by running `flex --version` and `bison --version`.

 Then change directory into the repository foot and run

 ```shell